manlius/muxViz/TROUBLESHOOTING.md

 Restart R and try again to install the dev version of igraph.

+### Possible errors with rjava

+Some users reported that, when using muxVix for the first time, they get the following error:

+	Warning: Error in : package or namespace load failed for ‘OpenStreetMap’:
+	 .onLoad failed in loadNamespace() for 'rJava', details:

+One possible solution is to open the terminal and type

+	R CMD javareconf

+to reconfigure java to work correctly within R. You might read about possible solutions for [Linux](https://stackoverflow.com/questions/3311940/r-rjava-package-install-failing) and [Mac OS X](https://github.com/MTFA/CohortEx/wiki/Run-rJava-with-RStudio-under-OSX-10.10,-10.11-(El-Capitan)-or-10.12-(Sierra)).

+Thanks Sneha Rajen!

 ### Install muxViz with R 3.3 or higher